ychen921/Shake-My-Boundary/README.md

 # Shake My Boundary
 We implement a simple pb-lite edge detection algorithm in this project.
 First, generate four filter banks which are oriented Derivative of Gaussian (DoG), Leung-Malik (LM), Gabor, and Half-disc.
 By using these filters, we can create a texture map of the image.
 Also, use KMeans clustering to generate brightness and color.
 Then, implement chi-square distance combined with sobel and canny edges and will have pb-lite edges of the image.
-You can find the details of the project in this [website](https://cmsc733.github.io/2022/hw/hw0/).
+You can find the details of the project on this [website](https://cmsc733.github.io/2022/hw/hw0/).

 ## Overview
 The overview of the algorithm is shown below.